-It is not known whether bevacizumab will harm an unborn baby.
 In animal studies, bevacizumab caused birth defects.
 However, it is not known whether these effects would occur in humans.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 6 months after your treatment ends.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 6 months after your last dose.

 Bevacizumab may cause a woman's ovaries to stop working correctly.
 Symptoms of ovarian failure include 3 or more missed menstrual periods in a row.
 This may affect your fertility (ability to have children).
 Talk to your doctor about your specific risks.

 How is bevacizumab given?

-Bevacizumab is injected into a vein through an IV.
+Bevacizumab is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Tell your caregivers if you feel dizzy, nauseated, light-headed, sweaty, or have a headache, shortness of breath, or chest pain during the injection.

 Bevacizumab is usually given once every 2 or 3 weeks.